gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls -la > file-name # this overwrites and creates a file-name

 tail -1 iacta >> iacta # this duplicates the last line of file iacta

+find . -type f -name "*.js" -delete # this deletes any files ending in .js